AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/view-edge-system.md

 1. **Optional:** To sort by a column in descending order, click on the column header.
 To sort in ascending order, click again.

-1. **Optional:** Click on the filter icon in a column header to filter the edge systems shown based on that column.
+1. **Optional:** To filter the edge systems shown based on a specific column, click the filter icon in the column header.

   **Note:** You can filter for multiple tags using `and` and `or` syntax to refine the filter.